 Here at monday.com we really value collaboration and transparency.

-That’s why we’ve designed workflows that make sure everyone’s on the right page (and software).
+Our workflow features and templates are designed to make sure everyone’s on the right page (and software).

 You can automate notifications to reach out to your teams when dates arrive, statuses change, workloads pile up, and more.